One Assassination Under God – Chapter 1: Composition and style

 Sonic Abuse described "Death Is Not a Costume" as a turning point for the album.
-Their writer said it was darker in tone than the previous tracks, comparing the guitar work on the song to Reeves Gabrels's work with The Cure.
-The lyric is an imagined conversation between Manson and Jesus Christ, where Manson says: "I wish I knew you when you were alive."
+Their writer said it was darker in tone than the previous tracks, comparing the guitar work on the song to Reeves Gabrels' work with The Cure.
+The lyrics portray an imagined conversation between Manson and Jesus Christ, where Manson says: "I wish I knew you when you were alive."
 It explores themes of mortality and the fear of death.
 The track contains elements of post-rock, and gradually increases in intensity.
 Cryptic Rock noted lyrical similarities to the David Bowie song "Lazarus".
 They said "Lazarus" found Bowie "acknowledging his mortality with having terminal cancer.
 Manson's track, on the other hand, does not do that, although it talks about death... like someone's dead to him".

 Greg Burk of Metal Jazz said the lyric of "Meet Me in Purgatory" finds Manson asking the listener if they would "stand in the way when they come to murder him.
 Hubris?
 Of course.
 Paranoia?
 No, look around, it's a fair question.
 His career was damaged, but he says he's back, and he's right.
 Strangely, his value has increased.
 As a target."
 Sonic Abuse said the song was "less impressive" lyrically when compared to other songs on the album, noting it opts for "repetition over exposition, which is a shame, because the central conceit – that it's far easier to judge over social media than hold up a mirror to your own concerns – is one worth exploring."
 They described the song musically as a "gritty post-punk inflected piece".
 Metal Planet Music said the track "isn't complicated, it's just rooted in a darker version of pop".

 "Raise the Red Flag" is a heavy metal song, with Metal Planet Music calling it "massive" and a "distorted, bass thumping, great noise of a track!"
 The title is a pun based on the white flag, a symbol of surrender.
 The chorus consists of the lyric: "It's time to beat up the bullies/And wash the bullseye off my back/My red flag is your white one soaked in blood."
 Sonic Abuse compared the lyric to those on the band's 1995 single "Lunchbox", describing it as a "satisfyingly crunchy track" with "stabbing industrial" elements.
 Sputnikmusic called it a "full-blown rock anthem" that blends the musical styles of Holy Wood and The Golden Age of Grotesque.